iLeyar/ileyar.github.io/source/_posts/Compile-shadowsocks-libev-in-CentOS7.md

 }
 ```
 ### To run with deamon in CentOS7
-Create File:
+Create and edit a file:
 ```
 vi /etc/systemd/system/shadowsocks.service
 ```
-add the contain:
+Add the following text to the file `shadowsocks.service` :
 ```
 [Unit]
 Description=Shadowsocks